-Unit 1: From New World to New Empires - the 16th Century to 1776 (Chapters 1-4) Study Guide
+Unit 1: From New World to New Empires - the 16th Century to 1776 (Chapters 1-4)

+Study Guide

 The Objective Exam will consist primarily of multiple choice questions drawn from the terms below.
 The total value is 100 points.
 There are 25 questions each at 4 points.
 Reminder: Unit 1 consists of Chapters 1-4.
 The word Chapter refers to numbered parts a) of your textbook and b) to the specific Blackboard learning module for that chapter.
 Blackboard learning modules have a Table of Contents on the left that let you see all of the resources available so you can click on the one you want.
 All chapters have links from your instructor and a folder containing specific primaries.
 Some also include resources such as maps.
-The Objective Exam is available for 30 minutes.
-The password for all exams is onetimeonly (no capital letters and no spaces).

 The 5 Ws rule is a good guide to understanding the items below: you should know Who, What, When, Where, and Why-and sometimes How.
 You can look up these individual items in the textbook index at the back of the book or find them covered next to an item listed below.
-Use the textbook with Instructor's links that provide visuals, usually in tables, to help you compare information to see similarities and differences (such as items 28-31).
+Instructor's links provide visuals, usually in tables, that let you compare information so you can quickly see similarities and differences (such as items 28-31).